mlflow/mlflow/docs/source/models.rst

 serve models and to deploy models to Spark, so this can affect most model deployments.
 The best way to avoid this problem is to declare integer columns as doubles (float64) whenever there can be missing values.

+Handling Date and Timestamp
+"""""""""""""""""""""""""""
+For datetime values, Python has precision built into the type.
+For example, datetime values with day precision have NumPy type ``datetime64[D]``, while values with nanosecond precision have type ``datetime64[ns]``.
+Datetime precision is ignored for column-based model signature but is enforced for tensor-based signatures.

 How To Log Models With Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~